Skip to content

 Topic | Freedom of Speech

-Rose Docherty, a 73-year-old Christian grandmother, was arrested on 19 February 2025 for holding a sign that read, “Coercion is a crime, here to talk, only if you want,” in a “buffer zone” in Glasgow.
+Rose Docherty, a Christian grandmother, was arrested on 19 February 2025 and again on 24 September 2025, for offering consensual conversation and holding a sign that read, “Coercion is a crime, here to talk, only if you want,” in a “buffer zone” in Glasgow.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.